ann0see/bananianX/README.md

 BananianX is in BETA state currently.
 So it might not work as expected for now.
 Currently I haven´t installed it yet, but you can install it and try it now.<br>
 Website: https://jonisc.github.io/bananianX/
 #Contact
-You can contact me with this form: https://goo.gl/forms/qAs64z4lgxsgUxVp2
+You can contact me with this form: https://goo.gl/forms/qAs64z4lgxsgUxVp2 or E-Mail: bananianx@t-online.de